 One of the best adventure games I've played at the turn of 21st century, Riddle of The Sphinx is an atmospheric and absorbing adventure set in modern Egypt.
 Given its largely empty world and obscure puzzles, it is no small wonder that the game managed to capture my attention to the very end (and I’m one of the “Myst is bad” crowd). |

 So what makes Riddle of The Sphinx superior to your average Myst clone?
 There are plenty of reasons.
-First, the game’s premise, while not very original (i.e. explore ancient pyramid and its environs to discover secret of the Sphinx), is brought to life in excellent detail.
-The designers spent years researching ancient Egyptian myths, customs, and the way of life—and it shows.
-Never has ancient Egypt come to life in such painstaking detail as you will see in this game.
+First, the game’s premise, while not very original, is brought to life in excellent detail.
+The designers spent years researching ancient Egyptian myths, customs, and their way of life – and it shows.
 Many puzzles are even based on actual traps and puzzles used by ancient Egyptians to deter tomb raiders.
-Puzzles are logical and well integrated into the game, and most of them are “real” enough to delight both amateur and professional Egyptologists (although they are not very challenging).
+Said puzzles are logical and well integrated into the game, and most of them are “real” enough to delight both amateur and professional Egyptologists (although not very challenging).

-With excellent historical basis and puzzles, Riddle of the Sphinx is a great adventure that anyone who likes a good mystery will enjoy.
-The riddle of the Sphinx, once you discover it, is well worth the wait, and the game has countless details, side tracks, and distractions to keep you entertained along the way.
-As you try to decipher cryptic passages, analyze strange items, and explore secret caverns, you will feel the sense of exhilaration that must be what attracts real-life Egyptologists to their job.
-This sense of immersion is what all adventure games strive to do, but few manage to achieve it.
-I can’t recommend the game highly enough—a must have!
+With excellent historical foundations and puzzles, Riddle of the Sphinx is a great adventure that anyone who likes a good mystery will enjoy.
+The riddle itself, once you've discovered it, will be well worth the wait, and the game has countless details, side tracks, and distractions to keep you entertained along the way.
+As you try to decipher cryptic passages, analyze strange items, and explore secret caverns, you will feel the sense of exhilaration that must be what attracts real-life Egyptologists to their work or hobby.
+I can’t recommend the game highly enough – it's a must have!
 Note: As of writing this, a HD remake by at least some of the original creators seems to be in progress over at Kickstarter so make sure to subscribe to their feed!Reviewed by: Underdogs